mia-platform/documentation/versioned_docs/version-5.x.x/release_notes/platform_releasenotes.md

 Added:

-* Following the update of the crud to v1.2.0 a limit of possible choices was introduced in a lookup of 200 instead of the previous 500
+* Following the update of the CRUD to v1.2.0 a limit of possible choices was introduced in a lookup of 200 instead of the previous 500

 * Handle the abscence of makeitapp-baas-secret-cookie